PubInv/freespireco/proposal.md

 In the first place, Public Invention is [fiercely dedicated](https://github.com/PubInv/PubInv-License-Guidelines) to free-libre open source hardware development and eschews patent monopolies.
-This removes one of the supposed levers of diverting future profits to a non-profit.
+This removes one of the supposed levers of capturing future profits to fund a non-profit.
 We want to encourage small and large businesses to manufacture our inventions.
 Any attempt to retain intellectual property stands as an impediment to this, both by decreasing incentives and by greatly increasing transaction costs.
 It is critical to our success